What To Do With an Expired Fire Extinguisher

 How To Handle an Expired Fire Extinguisher

-When you discover that a fire extinguisher at your property has reached the end of its lifespan, it’s important to dispose of it properly to avoid environmental hazards and ensure compliance with local regulations.
-Here’s what you should do:
+When you discover that a fire extinguisher at your property has reached the end of its lifespan, it is important to handle it properly to avoid environmental hazards and maintain compliance with local regulations.
+Here is what you should do:

 - Fire department drop-off: Many local fire departments offer disposal services for expired fire extinguishers.
 Contact your local fire department to see if they offer this service.